pietern/databricks-environments/dbr/16.1.x-gpu-ml-scala2.12/README.md

 - **Python Version**: 3.12
 - **Total Constraints**: 415 packages
+- **Databricks Connect**: 16.1 (available as dev dependency)
 - **PyTorch Index**: Configured for cu124 builds

 ## Notes

 - The constraints in these files represent the exact package versions available in 16.1 ML (includes Apache Spark 3.5.2, GPU, Scala 2.12)
 - When installing new packages, always use the constraints to ensure compatibility
+- To use databricks-connect for local development, install with: `uv sync --extra dev`